morissetcl/pry-byetypo/README.md

 # Pry::Cyrano

-Autocorrect typo in your Pry REPL.
+Autocorrects typos in your Pry REPL.

 This small Pry plugin captures exceptions that could be due to typos and deduces the correct command based on your database information.